WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 Geo-replication replicates the stored content to a secondary location to enable failover to that location in case of a major disaster in the primary location.
 The secondary location is in the same region, but is hundreds of miles from the primary location.
 This is the highest level of storage durability, known as geo redundant storage (GRS).
 Geo-replication is turned on by default.

-1. In the Storage Account page, click the **Configure** tab from the top menu.
+1. In the Storage Account page, click the **Configure** tab in the top menu.

 	![configure-storage-menu](Images/configure-storage-menu.png?raw=true)